itsdfish/CantStop.jl/docs/src/basic_usage.md

 Each round begins with an initial roll of the dice and a decision to select runners to move.
 The function requires the following arguments:

-- `game::AbstractGame`: a copy of the game object for Can't Stop
-- `player::Player`: a n object for your player type
+- `game::AbstractGame`: an abstract game object for Can't Stop.
+The object can be modified if `is_safe=false` is set in `simulate!`.- `player::Player`: a n object for your player type
-- `options`: a copy of a vector of runners which can advance, e.g., `[[1,2],[3],[4]]`
+- `options`: a vector of runners which can advance.
+For example, if the roll is `[1,1,2,2]` and runners can be used in columns 2,3, and 4, then the options would be `[[2,4],[3,3]]`.
+If a runner cannot be moved in column 2, then the options would be `[[4],[3,3]]`.

-The method must return one element from the vector of options, e.g., `[1,2]`.
+The method must return one element from the vector of options, e.g., `[3,3]`.
 In the simple example below, the player selects an option randomly with equal probability.

 ```@example example
 select_runners(game::AbstractGame, player::Player, options) = rand(options)
 ```
+Of course, in practice, you can develop a more effective strategy.

 ### roll_again

-After moving runners, the player is presented with a decision to roll again for a chance to further advance the runners, or to stop and keep the runners in their current position.
+After moving runners, the player is presented with the following decision:

+- roll again for a chance to further advance the runners, or *bust*
+- stop rolling and keep the runners in their current position.

 The player can make a decision based on the state of the game, which is provided in the game object.
 To make the player simple, it decides to continue stop with equal probability.

 ```@example example
 roll_again(game::AbstractGame, player::Player) = rand(Bool)